Luca-Skyline/Luca-Skyline/README.md

 - 💬 Ask me about my favorite jazz music.
 Or don't.
 Talking to me might prove awkward.
 - 📫 How to reach me: lucadalcanto7@gmail.com or on discord (jazzberry.jam)
 - 😄 Pronouns: he/him
-- ⚡ Over the years music has turned from an easy class into a small side hobby into an obsession.
-I'm currently learning clarinet, soprano sax, and harmonica on top of my existing tenor sax and piano.
-Want to listen to a piece I wrote?
-[Click Here](https://musescore.com/user/40316551/scores/10186204)
+- ⚡ Among my other hobbies, I love composing music.
+You can listen to a short orchestral piece I wrote [here](https://musescore.com/user/40316551/scores/11059336)!

 <!--
 **Luca-Skyline/Luca-Skyline** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.